 But if you really want to have those supplemental figures interspersed among the other figures in your List of Figures and using their own numbering scheme, there's a way.
 The solution is tricky, it's a bit of a hack, and may be more trouble than it's worth...but you'll be the best judge of that.

-The trick is to go ahead and create the two caption labels, and then we'll create one List that pulls in ALL captions -- which means this List will initially be cluttered with all your Table, Figure, Supplemental Figure, etc... captions -- an messy thing, but we did mention this solution was a little tricky.
-Then – most importantly – we'll delete the lines that include captions for things we don't want in there.
+The trick is to go ahead and create the two caption labels, and then we'll create one List that pulls in ALL captions -- which means this List will initially be cluttered with all your Table, Figure, Supplemental Figure, etc... captions -- a messy thing, but we did mention this solution was imperfect, but it gets the job done.
+Then – most importantly – we'll delete the lines that include captions for things we don't want in that particular List.

 Start off by deleting any existing List of Figures you already have.
 Then: